Aranda80/credit_risk_classification/README.md

 ## Instructions

-Use the `credit_risk_resampling.ipynb` notebook to visualize and analyze the performance of any ETF.
+Use the `credit_risk_resampling.ipynb` notebook to analyze the credit risk classification.

-Note that this application requires the use of hvPlot for the visualizations.

 ## Contributors